 Personally, I believe the easiest impactful way to 'better' science is to improve the training of scientists, hence, I have always been passionately involved in the training of undergrad and grad students in NL and the UK.
 For example, I tutor third year biochemistry undergrads at Magdalen College at the University of Oxford.
 Moreover, I worked with the Life Sciences team to successfully implemented a "training and supervision agreement" (TSA) at the University of Utrecht and have been able to extend the use throughout Europe via ORPHEUS.
 The TSA allows PhD students to obtain additional skills besides pipetting in the lab to ultimately become 'better' scientists that are also adequately prepared for the job market after their PhD training.

 Much harder is to drive changes in the "external factors" as an individual scientist.
-Simply because a lot of changes need to happen before young researchers are empowered to improve science (our preprint)
+Simply because a lot of changes need to happen before young researchers are empowered to improve science (our paper)

 Teaming up with the global eLife ambassador program allowed us to address the peer review process that is currently cracking at the seams.
 We need to address the small pool of trusted reviewers by training and including more junior researchers to improve the peer review process (our paper).